 Yes!
 The Ph.D. admissions committee looks at each applicant's application as a whole and takes into account that some people do not show their strengths on standardized tests.
-So those who score slightly below the stated scores above are still encouraged to apply.
+Those who score slightly below the abovementioned scores are still encouraged to apply.

-Although it would increase your competiveness, an MA is not a requirement to apply to the Ph.D.
-RE program.
-An applicant for the PhD program must have a bachelor's degree from an accredited educational institution.
+Although it would increase your competiveness, an M.A. is not required to apply to the Ph.D. in Religious Education program.
+An applicant for the Ph.D. program must have a bachelor's degree from an accredited educational institution.
 An applicant's academic record should indicate a capacity for graduate work of high quality.
-Admission to the PhD program is selective and offered only to those students who have demonstrated the intellectual ability, preparation and motivation for a vocation as a scholar or pastoral leader.
+Admission to the Ph.D. program is selective and offered only to those students who have demonstrated the intellectual ability, preparation, and motivation for a vocation as a scholar or pastoral leader.

 Is an interview required?